jameshughes89/cs102/src/site/asn1.rst

 * It’s not working, therefore Java is broken!
     * Probably not; you’re very likely doing something wrong

-* Wtf do the functions do that you gave me?
+* Wtf do the methods do that you gave me?
     * Read the descriptions.
 Try figuring it out.
 This is actually part of the assignment learning objectives.

 * Do I have enough comments?